theiterators/akka-http-microservice/README.md

 # Akka HTTP microservice example

 This project is intended to demonstrate how to use akka-http and Scala to write a simple REST (micro)service.
-Common tasks accomplished in this project includes:
+Typical tasks accomplished in this project includes:

 * starting standalone HTTP server,
 * handling simple, file-based configuration,